Ready to embark on a thrilling journey into the world of amateur blogging? Don’t let the initial overwhelm scare you.

 Always think about your prospective readers when you choose your blog name.

 And finally avoid using hyphens or numbers.
-It’s best to keep your blog name simple and easy to type.
+It’s best to keep your blog name easy to type.
+Using hyphens or numbers in your blogs’ name not only makes it look unprofessional but it also makes it difficult to remember.

-3. Choose A Blog Platform
+3. Choose A CMS Platform

 Blog platforms are sometimes referred to as Content Management Systems, or CMS for short.

-Here is a list of things to keep in mind when choosing a platform for your blog:
+Here is a list of things to keep in mind when choosing a CMS platform for your blog:

 Pick a platform that allows you to customize your blog to fit your needs.
 Look for options to change themes, fonts, and colors.